 The Record Player Holy Trinity

 When buying used, you can get some oldies but goodies out there.
 But, as with anything, the older it is, the more problems you may have.
 Here are the things to look out for with turntables:

 - Take it in for a service.
 Often it still works out much cheaper to buy second hand and get it serviced than to buy brand-new.
 Services can include general maintenance and part replacement and can be from as little as £50.

 - Often with used turntables, the cartridge will need changing, and this is a part that’s best to buy new.
-Check out forums and websites to decide which cartridge will suit your own turntable for the sound you want.
+Check out our guide to cartridges for more information.

 The amplifier is integral to your setup if you want to be able to shape and mould the sound to what you want.
 Here are some tips:

 - Make sure to note whether the amp you’re buying needs a preamp.
 With record players, a preamp is a must to raise the current and drive the speakers.
 The first thing to check when buying an amplifier is if it has a phono stage where you can plug your turntable into the amplifier.
-Some amps come with the preamp built in, which you can usually tell by checking if there’s a terminal on the back labelled ‘phono’ to plug your turntable into (or you can ask the seller the question when buying second hand).
+Some amps come with the preamp built-in, which you can usually tell by checking if there’s a terminal on the back labeled ‘phono’ to plug your turntable into (or you can ask the seller the question when buying second hand).
 Others will need a separate preamp to be purchased and plugged into the amplifier to use your turntable.
 There are advantages and disadvantages of both, so look into it to see which one suits you.

 - Amplifier sound varies from manufacturer to manufacturer and model-to-model, so it’s worth doing a little research to see which amplifier will suit the sound you’re looking for.
 Read reviews, visit message boards, try out different brands in shops to decide which sound you want, and then hunt for those second hand bargains.